Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2023-9-7-obstacle-avoidance.md

 In this case I have somewhere I'm trying to get and I have my own forward velocity to work off of.
 In either case, I have a *path* for myself -- the straight line between my current position, and either the place I'm trying to get or where I'm going to be in, say, five seconds based on my current velocity.
 Now I just need to find out if there's something *on* that path -- but how can I check that?

 One possible method, to go back to our car metaphor, is to get an inflatable beach ball and hurl it out in front of us as we're driving.
 If the ball bounces off of something, we're about to collide with whatever it bounced off of, and we should brake or swerve.
+I wouldn't recommend doing this in an actual car, but for a computer simulation this is pretty much how it gets done.
 This is such a common use-case for physics that Bullet3 [has this feature already built in.](https://pybullet.org/Bullet/BulletFull/classbtClosestNotMeConvexResultCallback.html)

 ```cpp
 const btCollisionObject* obstacleOnPath(btRigidBody* rb, const btVector3& target)